Brutal Assault

 Brutal Assault is an open-air extreme metal festival that takes place in the 18th-century army fortress Josefov, located in Jaroměř, Czechia.
 It is held each August early in the month from Wednesday until Saturday.
 The festival started in 1996, originally focused on grindcore.
 For many years, it was a small event with mainly Czech and Slovak bands performing.
 It changed location several times and grew into a large event by 2006, when over 7,000 people attended the festival in Svojšice.
 After moving to Josefov, attendances grew further to 15,000 in 2012 and the festival has operated two alternating main stages since.
 Currently, Brutal Assault features artists that perform all forms of extreme metal, including some of the genre's most prominent figures, as well as artists with dark and intense styles from genres outside of heavy metal such as punk rock, experimental rock and electronic.
 The festival motto is: "Against violence and intolerance".

 Location

 Brutal Assault takes place in Josefov, an army fortress built between 1780 and 1787 by Emperor Joseph II on the left bank of the Elbe and Mettau rivers near Jaroměř.
 The two main stages are built against the fortress walls.

 Safety

-Stealing from the tents and bodies of drunk visitors is common at Brutal Assault.
-Guests are advised to keep their valuables in safe places (e.g. deposit boxes provided by the festival organisers for a fee, locked inside the trunk of a car, etc.).
+Brutal Assault offers mandatory cashless payment with a wristband chip, reducing risk of lost items or theft.
+Guests can keep their valuables in deposit boxes provided by the festival organisers for a fee.

-The festival area at Brutal Assault in Josefov is near a hill, which can be difficult to navigate.
-Nicknamed "the hill of death", it becomes muddy and slippery after rain.
-The hill can be walked around, however, and the site is fully accessible to disabled visitors.
+The site is fully accessible to disabled visitors.